tferi/templateFX/README.md

 This capability allows the library's users to describe the desired state of the UI in a declarative, typesafe manner.
 The template language is easy to use, and it allows users to effectively decouple UI-specific code from the architecture of the application.

-To see how it works in practice, see the [example application](examples/src/main/scala/com/tothferenc/templateFX/examples/todo)!
+To see how it works in practice, see the [example application](examples/src/main/scala/com/tothferenc/templateFX/examples/todo), or check out its [view definition](examples/src/main/scala/com/tothferenc/templateFX/examples/todo/view/TodoView.scala)!

 Project structure
 -----------------